SpeedgoatIT/Send-GraphAPIEmail/README.md

 Connect-ExchangeOnline
 New-ApplicationAccessPolicy -AccessRight RestrictAccess -AppId "APPLICATIONID" -PolicyScopeGroupId "NAMEOFMAILENABLEDSECURITYGROUP" -Description "Restrict Application Registration for sending and reading email"
 ```

+### Conditional Access Policies
+To further harden the involved App Registration, we need to create a Conditional Acecss Polics that exclusively targets it.
+- Create a new Conditional Access Policy with the naming: AutomationAccountProtection-USECASE-Block-FromUnknownNetworks
+- Select "All Users"
+- Target Ressource: Selected Apps -> App Registration we created above
+- Conditions: Location = Any Location, Speedgoat Networks excluded
+- Grant: Block access

+This policy makes it so, that every authentication request that goes towards the app registration which is not coming from our networks; Will be blocked.

 ## Usage
 Make sure you provide the values for the authentication part within the Script.